Winning Numbers & Speculation Subliminal CD

 1. Rejection

 • Why it’s feared: Being told “no” can feel personal, even when it’s not.
-Repeated rejection can chip away at confidence.
+Repeated rejection can erode confidence.

 • Impact: Salespeople may hesitate to make calls, follow up with leads, or propose high-value deals because they fear rejection.